Powered by FreeFind/Laka

 New brochure focusing on the uranium enrichment consortium Urenco

 Despite its triumphant press release of the contrary, two years ago, NRG, the operator of the High Flux Reactor in the Netherlands, this week confirmed Laka’s suspicion that NRG is still using weapons-grade highly enriched uranium in its reactor.
-Therefore, the Netherlands is currently in breach of its agreement with Obama, reached at the Nuclear Security Summit in the Hague in 2014, to cease the use of weapons-prone highly enriched uranium for civil, medical use.
-Read more
+Therefore, the Netherlands is currently in breach of its agreement with Obama, reached at the Nuclear Security Summit in the Hague in 2014, to cease the use of weapons-prone highly enriched uranium for civil medical use.

-Exactly fourty years after its 'birth' Asterix und das Atomkraftwerk is honoured with a poster-exhibition in Austria.
 Asterix und das Atomkraftwerk was first created in Vienna in 1978 by cutting up existing Asterix comic books, rearranging selected panels and adding a new narrative into the speech bubbles.
 The story of the successful resistance of the Gaulish village that was declared a site for a nuclear power plant resonated with the anti-nuclear movement.
 Pirated copies were circulated in various German towns even before the first German edition was stopped through legal action by the copyright owners of the Asterix brand.
 The volume was translated and adapted to Dutch, French and various dialects Spanish, incl.
-Basque.
+Basque. (more…)

 A trove of magazines from the Dutch anti-nuclear movement has been digitized by Laka.
 Many hundreds of issues are available online.
 Laka is now working on digitising its collection of anti-nuclear magazines from countries other than The Netherlands (Germany, UK, USA, etc.).
-[Start here to discover this part of the library.

 Dataset of magazines

 Before digitizing articles was possible or doable, Laka entered crucial information of articles in a database.
 This dataset from the early days of the digital era, called 'Adder', has been rescued and contains around 40.000 articles from the Netherlands and abroad.
-It is easy to search as it has been categorised in over two thousand tags.
+It is easy to search as it has been categorised by many volunteers in over two thousand tags.
 Some of the articles in Adder have a direct link to their online issue.
 If not, you're welcome to request a scan or copy by e-mail.

-Today, the Laka-foundation released a list with reports from almost 1,000 incidents and (near) accidents with nuclear power plants and other nuclear facilities.
-Since 1990 the International Atomic Energy Agency IAEA has gathered these reports but publishes only the reports of the last twelve months.
-The full list of reports gives neighbors, NGO's and journalists a better insight into how often and how grave there have been serious mishaps at nuclear facilities around the world.
 Accidents and technical and human errors are reported by national nuclear regulatory agencies to the International Atomic Energy Agency IAEA.
 The IAEA collects the incident reports in order to warn other nuclear operators for possible routes of failure.
-The IAEA's aim is that by doing so, similar accidents at nuclear power plants, reprocessing plants, fuel enrichment plants, nuclear laboratories, irradiation facilities and with radioactive transports, can be prevented. [read more]
+The IAEA’s aim is that by doing so, similar accidents at nuclear power plants, reprocessing plants, fuel enrichment plants, nuclear laboratories, irradiation facilities and with radioactive transports, can be prevented. (more…)

 As you might know, nuclear rectors are also being used in the production chain of isotopes.
 In the Netherlands, there is currently a plan to build a new research reactor, Pallas, as the successor of the EC-owned High Flux Reactor in Petten.
 We see there is a strong tie between the community operating a reactor for isotope production, and continuing R&D on nuclear power in general.
 Also isotope-production with particle accelerators has a few essential advantages, notable less or no long lived waste, no need for fission products and a decentralization of production.